Amodu Tijani, Chief Oluwa of Lagos, Foreign dignitary

 Sitter in 4 portraits

-Idejo Chief who controlled a series of villages and towns in the Lagos area.
-Held strong nationalist views, arguing that the colonial government had no authority to interfere with the Oba's (ruler of Lagos) rule.
-In 1920 Oluwa and Nigerian nationalist, Herbert Macaulay, visited the Privy Council in London to defend the Oba's right of ownership to land the colonial government had appropriated.
+Tijani was an Idejo Chief who controlled a series of villages and towns in the Lagos area.
+He held strong nationalist views, arguing that the British colonial government had no authority to interfere with the Oba's (ruler of Lagos) rule.
+In 1920, Oluwa and Nigerian nationalist Herbert Macaulay visited the Privy Council in London to defend the Oba's right of ownership to land appropriated by the British Government.
 The Council ruled in their favour.
 This case proved to be a landmark in Nigerian history as it recognised the Chiefs as absolute owners of the land.
 Songs and poems were later composed in Oluwa's honour.